 Colostrai

 A long, sandy beach nearby one of the best birdwatching spots: this is Colostrai beach.
-You will be amazed by the scenery: the Mediterranean scrub and the yellow poppies are something worth going there for.
+You will love the scenery: the Mediterranean scrub and the yellow poppies are something worth going there for.
 Here, you won’t only spend a great day at the beach but also take beautiful pictures!

 Cala Sa Figu